CodeWithDennis/filament-select-tree/README.md

 // Expand the tree with selected values ->expandSelected(false)

+//	All groups will be opened to this level ->defaultOpenLevel(2)

 // Display individual leaf nodes instead of the main group when all leaf nodes are selected ->grouped(false)